 Trade in picture frames and artists’ materials: In The Year’s Art, 1904, Meunier offered ‘French Frame in Compos, made to order.
 Private Lessons given in Wood Carving’.
 This advertisement featured an image of a Classical aedicular frame on an easel, the frame holding a roll call of his skills, ‘Artistic Cabinet Maker, Importer of Artists Materials, Speciality of Carved Wood Frames Only, Imitation of Old Gilding, Early Italian, Renaissance, Queen Anne, Louis XIV, XV, XVI, Old Frames’, and making mention of his two bronze medals at the Paris Exhibition of 1900.

-John Middleton (d.1795)claimed to have been in business since the early 1750s (Gazette and New Daily Advertiser 2 December 1780), moving from Deptford in Kent to Vine St in London by the time he advertised as a black lead pencil maker in 1770 (Public Advertiser 17 December 1770).
+John Middleton (d.1795) claimed to have been in business since the early 1750s (Gazette and New Daily Advertiser 2 December 1780).
+He moved from Deptford in Kent to Vine St in London, where he was first recorded in the rate books in 1769.
+He advertised as a black lead pencil maker in 1770 (Public Advertiser 17 December 1770).
 John Middleton’s trade card, presumably dating to about 1770, described him as lately removed from Kent to Vine St, St James's, and advertised his black lead and red chalk pencils (trade card, Ephemera Fair, London, 2004).
 He advertised extensively, stating that he marked his pencils with his name, John Middleton, and claiming to have the largest stock of superfine black lead and red chalk pencils in the country (Public Advertiser 20 September 1773), subsequently advertising as black lead, red and white chalk pencil maker (Gazette and New Daily Advertiser 2 December 1780).
 He was appointed black lead pencil maker to the King in March 1785 (National Archives, LC 3/67 p.172).

 Middleton’s premises at 24 Vine St were burnt down on 1 November 1786 (Morning Post 8 November 1786; see also Whitley papers vol.3 p.285, quoting Morning Post 16 November 1786).
-A few days later, on 6 November, he took out a fire insurance policy covering his utensils and stock for £140 (Guildhall Library, Records of Sun Fire Office, vol.342 no.524056).
+A few days later, on 6 November, he took out a fire insurance policy covering his utensils and stock for £140 (London Metropolitan Archives, Sun Fire Office policy registers, 342/524056).
 Middleton died in 1795, when he was described as pencil makers to His Majesty (St James’s Chronicle 24 January 1795).
 John Middleton junr was then appointed black lead pencil maker to the King in 1795 in his father’s place (National Archives, LC 3/68 p.18).

 The business spanned more than one generation, and was variously listed as John Middleton and as John Middleton & Son, black lead pencil makers, sometimes mentioning an appointment to His Majesty.
 Trade cards feature John Middleton at 24 Vine St (Heal coll.
 92.19, 92.20) and John Middleton & Son (Heal Coll.
 92.22).
 The final listing for John Middleton was in 1849.